Steven W. Tompkins: Deaths in Suffolk County Jails

+Federal Indictment

+On August 8, 2025 Tompkins was arrested in Florida after being indicted by a federal grant jury for two counts of extortion under color of official right.
+The indictment alleged Tompkins pressured an executive of a cannabis company to allow him to purchase stock in the company, threatening the company's license renewal by suggesting he would endanger a partnership with the Suffolk County Sheriff's Office that provided formerly incarcerated people with jobs at the company.
+The Boston Globe reported that the executive Tompkins allegedly extorted was Frank Perullo of Novus Group, a cannabis business consulting firm.
+In October 2025, Tompkins filed a motion to dismiss the indictment, contending that the alleged extortionate conduct was not unlawful because prosecutors did not allege any illegal quid pro quo arrangement.

 Controversies

 In 2015, Tompkins paid a $2,500 fine after admitting to using his badge to improperly coerce eight store owners into taking down signs for his political opponents.

 In 2021, Tompkins proposed forced treatment of substance use disorders in Suffolk county facilities for unhoused people in Boston, especially those living in the Mass and Cass neighborhood.
 He faced criticism for this suggestion by advocates who believed forced treatment in the environment of the criminal legal system was inappropriate.
 In October 2021 Acting Mayor Kim Janey implemented many elements of this plan through an executive order with actual evictions starting in early November.
 The evictions garnered further controversy with unhoused people being arrested in line for medication and being sent to jail instead of treatment.
 The ACLU of Massachusetts also filed a class action lawsuit to stop arrests of unhoused people in the area.

-In 2023, Tompkins paid a $12,300 fine for breaking state ethics law by creating a paid position for his niece and making his staff do his personal errands.
+In 2023, Tompkins was fined $12,300 fine for breaking state ethics law by creating a paid position for his niece and making his staff do his personal errands.
+Though he paid the fine, Tompkins stated his niece was qualified for the role in the External Affairs Office as she was a marketing professional and that the employees assisting with childcare were doing him a favor.

 Personal life

-Tompkins' wife, Suzanne Tompkins, passed away in 2016 from complications of systemic lupus.
+Tompkins' wife, Suzanne Tompkins, died in 2016 from complications of systemic lupus.